 It's that time again!
-Join us on May 14th for the Spring edition of the Scripps Ranch Community Association garage sale.
+Join us on October 15th for the Fall edition of the Scripps Ranch Community Association garage sale.
 Leave your address below to get on the map, and don't forget to take a look at the tips under the signup form.
 We here at Windermere Homes & Estates are proud to sponsor the Scripps Ranch Community Association garage sale and thank you for your participation!

 Scripps Ranch Community Garage Sale

 Welcome to the Scripps Ranch Community Garage Sale!
 Please fill in your information and get on the map!

 Tips For a Successful Garage Sale

 As you're going through your house to pick out what you want to sell, take the time to clean dirty items by wiping them down with a wet cloth, especially if decor, books, and other like items should be kept together.
 It makes it much easier for customers to find like items they want to buy.

 It's tempting to throw everything you want to sell in a messy jumble in your garage or driveway, but that doesn't make for a good experience for your shoppers.
 As you're going through your house to pick out what you want to sell, take the time to clean dirty items by wiping them down with a wet cloth, especially if they've been in storage.

 Take time to make the items look usable, such as blowing up the tires on an old bicycle or putting a light bulb in a lamp.
 Put batteries in electronic items, so customers can ensure it works.
 Spending some time on organizing is worthwhile, too.
 Kids' clothes, household decor, books, and other like items should be kept together.
 It makes it much easier for customers to find like items they want to buy.